NO PLACE (NESSUN LUOGO)

 "No Place" is a photographic exploration that investigates the concept of home not as a physical location, but as a perceptual and emotional condition.

-The loss of the traditional "shape" of home-understood as a safe, defined, and recognizable space-becomes the starting point for a visual journey that moves through fluid territories, where light and silence take the place of the solid architectures of the past.
+The loss of the traditional "shape" of home, understood as a safe, defined, and recognizable space, becomes the starting point for a visual journey that moves through fluid territories, where light and silence take the place of the solid architectures of the past.

 The photographs do not document specific places or depict recognizable landscapes: instead, they move along a subtle plane, where the sense of belonging is no longer anchored to a fixed point, but flows like water, disperses, and renews itself.

-"No Place" thus stands in contrast both to Marc Augé’s anthropological notion of the non-place-anonymous spaces of transit and consumption-and to the romantic idea of nostalgia and loss.
+"No Place" thus stands in contrast to both Marc Augé's anthropological notion of the non-place—anonymous spaces of transit and consumption—and to the romantic idea of nostalgia and loss.

 Here, absence is not emptiness, but possibility: a space for construction, a new way of inhabiting the world without needing to define it.